SowgataB/Grilled-and-Thrilled-Steakhouse-website/README.md

 Reservations: An easy-to-use online reservation system integrated with a calendar.

 Location & Contact: Google Maps integration for directions and a contact form for inquiries.

-Responsive Design: Optimized for both desktop and mobile devices to ensure a seamless user experience.

 JavaScript: For interactive elements and form validation.